sateeshreddykakumanu/Treasure_Data/README.md

 ## sql-files
 **create_tables.sql** -> Creates customers_tmp and pageviews_tmp tables

+## task
+task directory in which the run state is stored

 **create_customers.sql**
   Create a new table called `customers` that:
   1. Includes all columns from customers_tmp